26th November, 2020

 But, it doesn't really make sense on a larger project.

-Does your electrician really need to look through all the controls for works that he is not a part of, and won't even be being carried out when he is on site.
+Does your electrician need to look through all the controls for works that he is not a part of, and won't even be being carried out when he is on the job?
+Or is that just going to cause frustration?

 Now we know what RAMS documents are, how do we create them?

-What you really need to know here, is how to create risk assessments and method statements.
-These are two different documents, both need to be created when you are asked for RAMS.
+Now you know, RAMS documents are risk assessments and method statements.
+So what you need to know here, is how to create risk assessments and method statements.
+These are two different documents, and both need to be created when you are asked for RAMS.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.